 Parker v.
 State of California - Lawsuit successfully striking down main portions of California's AB 962, which would have banned mail order ammunition purchases and required registration and thumb-printing for in-store purchases.
-Plaintiffs defended against the State's appeal of the 2011 decision at oral argument before the California Court of Appeals in July.
-The case is currently awaiting a decision from that court.
-This lawsuit was the basis for the governor's veto of subsequent legislation similar to AB 962.
+Plaintiffs defended against the State's appeal of the 2011 decision to the California Court of Appeal, resulting in a 41-page published opinion affirming the victory.
+This lawsuit was also the basis for the governor's veto of subsequent legislation similar to AB 962.